 - Taking extra potassium, such as salt substitutes or supplements

 There are often no symptoms with a high level of potassium.
 When symptoms do occur, they may include:

 - Slow, weak, or irregular pulse

 - Sudden collapse, when the heartbeat gets too slow or even stops

-Your doctor should check your
+Your provider will likely check your

 and do on a regular basis if you: